ibm-telemetry/telemetry-config-schema/README.md

 The npm scope captures data relating to the instrumented package's installer(s) and dependencies installed alongside it.
 Specifically:

-- Packages (name and version) that installed the instrumented package at the specified (instrumented) version.
+- Projects (name and version) that installed the instrumented package at the specified (instrumented) version.
-- Packages (name and version) that are installed along with the instrumented package at the specified (instrumented) version.
+- Projects (name and version) that are installed along with the instrumented package at the specified (instrumented) version.

 The npm config object has a single required `dependencies` key that takes a `null` value.
 This key